Access

 The bathroom measurements are 2.2m from door to rear wall, and 1m width.

-The bathroom is currently not big enough for a wheelchair, mobility scooter or carer at the moment.
-I can send photos if you’d like to take a look at this, or anything, for yourself - get in touch via email.
+We can send photos if you’d like to take a look at this, or anything, for yourself - get in touch via email.

 There is space outside the bathroom door for wheelchairs, mobility scooters and seating for carers.

-There’s a side table to the right of the loo and free menstrual products.
+There is a side table to the right of the loo and free menstrual products.

 Chairs